frankschlehofer/situpstraight/README.md

     ```
 4. A window should appear showing your webcam feed with pose landmarks (if detected).
 5. Press 'q' to close the application window and stop the script.
+6. Update the threshold as needed based on your testing

 ## To-Do / Future Enhancements